-General supporting notes Residential customers are customers who principally utilise supplied water for personal, household, and domestic use.
-Wastewater 2 is the water used by residential and non-residential customers that is disposed of through the wastewater system.
-The annual residential customer wastewater bill includes: • fixed charges disposal charges associated with the service provider's average annual residential water supply volume. special levies that apply to all or the majority of residential customer.16 Derivation The calculation of P6 is a function of the service provider's tariff structure (FP_N2) and the disposal charges associated with average annual residential water supply volume.
+Residential customers are customers who principally utilise supplied water for personal, household, and domestic use.
+General Wastewater 2 is the water used by residential and non-residential customers that is disposed of through the wastewater system. supporting notes The annual residential customer wastewater bill includes: fixed charges disposal charges associated with the service provider's average annual residential water supply volume. special levies that apply to all or the majority of residential customer.16 Derivation The calculation of P6 is a function of the service provider's tariff structure (FP_N2) and the disposal charges associated with average annual residential water supply volume.

-Indicator P8-Total typical residential customer bill Definition The annual residential customer water supply and wastewater bill, based on the service provider's customers' average annual residential drinking water usage during the reporting year (\$).
-Intent Reporting on the bill based on average annual residential usage provides insight into price variations, supports pricing transparency and informs an understanding of affordability.
+Indicator P8-Total typical residential customer bill (drinking water supply and wastewater) Definition The sum of annual residential customer water supply bill based on the service provider's customers' average annual residential drinking water usage and the bill for the wastewater services during the reporting year (\$).
+Intent Reporting on the bill based on average annual residential usage for drinking water supply and the bill for residential wastewater services provides insight into price variations, supports pricing transparency and informs an understanding of affordability.
 The use of the average customer consumption provides insight into the impact of pricing on the service provider's customers.
 General supporting notes See indicators P3 and P6.
 Derivation P8 = P3 + P6 = [P3-Typical residential customer bill: drinking water supply] + [P6-Typical residential customer bill: wastewater]